GSS-Cogs/wikidata-foi/README.md

 - Layer > Add Layer > (natural earth)
 - Select All (CTRL-A)
 - Deselect Antarctica (CTRL-Click)
-- Vector > Geometry Tools > Export/ Add Geometry Columns (creates layer "Added geom...")
-- Filter "Added geom" layer to `area > 5` (selects only larger geometries)
 - Vector > Geoprocessing Tools > Dissolve (creates layer "Dissolved")
-- Vector > Simplify Geometries (select "Dissolved" layer, tolerance 0.25, creates "Simplified" layer)
-- Select "Simplified" layer then Vector > getWKT
+- Select "Dissolved" layer then Vector > getWKT

-The resources folder also includes a copy of the [source shapefiles](resources/ne_50m_admin_0_countries_lakes.zip) and [qgis project](resources/world-map.qgs) from this process.
+The resources folder also includes a copy of the [source shapefiles](resources/ne_110m_land.zip) and [qgis project](resources/world-map.qgs) from this process.

 It is recommended that future iterations of this pipeline ought to adopt the Natural Earth data directly instead of requesting these geometries one-by-one from wikidata.
 The processing of country boundaries to form aggregates should also take place within the pipeline instead of using a GUI tool.